 Recovery for alcohol addiction is possible.
 It is attainable.
 It requires a lifelong commitment, and may bring bad days mixed with the good, but at Above It All, our clients overcome alcohol addiction and enjoy lives full of health, happiness and sobriety.
 It all begins when they choose healing through the personalized treatment approach at our center.

 Recovery rarely happens without the support and encouragement of others.
-Alcohol rehab at Above It All offers the support and structure that can make the difference between a life of illness and a life of recovery free from addiction.
+Alcohol rehab at one of the facility partners of Above It All offers the support and structure that can make the difference between a life of illness and a life of recovery free from addiction.

 Understanding Alcoholism & Alcoholism Statistics